stormasm/spanish/youtube/artist/natalia/lyrics.md

 Heart, you do know how to love me the way I like it
 Corazón, tú sí sabes quererme como a mí me gusta

-Please don't leave me, I'm brave to reciprocate
+Please don't leave me, because I'm brave to (love you) reciprocate
 Por favor, no me dejes que soy valiente en corresponderte

 ### Spanish only